-The mission of the Department of Mechanical and Aerospace Engineering is to educate leaders in engineering and applied sciences through a rigorous graduate program that defines the frontiers of knowledge in our field, and prepare them for careers in academia, industry, and government.
+The mission of the Department of Mechanical and Aerospace Engineering is to educate leaders in engineering and applied sciences through a rigorous graduate program that defines the frontiers of knowledge in our field and prepares them for careers in academia, industry, and government.
 Our program emphasizes achieving fundamental understanding in a broad range of topics, a deep understanding in a particular area, and excellent communications skills.
-The majority of outstanding technical problems in today’s science and engineering require a multi-disciplinary approach, and our department has a strong tradition in defining and pursuing new research areas at the intersection of engineering, physics, chemistry, biological sciences, and applied mathematics.
+The majority of outstanding technical problems in today’s engineering and applied sciences require a multi-disciplinary approach.
+Our department has a strong tradition in defining and pursuing new research areas at the intersection of engineering, physics, chemistry, biological sciences, and applied mathematics.

-We offer exciting opportunities for graduate study in areas as diverse as thermal sciences and energy conversion, fluid mechanics, materials science, biomechanics, dynamics and control, underwater vehicles, flight sciences, astronomical instrumentation and space optics, computational and experimental fluid mechanics, lasers and applied physics, propulsion, and environmental technology.
-In addition, Princeton University is at the forefront of interdisciplinary research, and students are encouraged to sample the opportunities provided by other departments within the School of Engineering and Applied Sciences, as well as allied departments and programs outside the Engineering School.
+We offer exciting opportunities for graduate study in areas as diverse as applied physics; biomechanics, and biomaterials; control, robotics, and dynamical systems; fluid mechanics; materials science; and propulsion and energy sciences.
+In addition, Princeton University is at the forefront of interdisciplinary research.
+Students are encouraged to sample the opportunities provided by other departments and programs within the School of Engineering and Applied Science and allied departments and programs across campus.

-There are normally about 100 students in residence selected from a diverse pool of applicants from around the world.
-The size of the student population ensures a close association between each student and a faculty adviser that continues from arrival to the completion of the degree program.
+There are normally about 100 students in residence selected from a diverse pool of applicants worldwide.
+The size of the student population ensures close collaboration between each student and a faculty adviser that continues from arrival to the completion of the degree program.

-As a candidate for the doctoral program, the student, in consultation with a faculty adviser and his or her Ph.D. committee, develops an integrated program of study in preparation for a comprehensive general examination.
-After passing the general examination, the student prepares a dissertation displaying technical mastery of the field and the contributions to the advancement of knowledge, followed by a public presentation of the material to the technical community.
-Candidates in this program are required to take a minimum of 10 courses throughout their enrollment, with eight of the courses being taken in the first three semesters.
-Candidates are also required to be an assistant in teaching for a minimum of three semesters after passing the general examination.
+As a candidate for the doctoral program, the student, in consultation with a faculty adviser and the student's Ph.D. committee, develops an integrated program of study in preparation for a comprehensive general examination.
+After passing the general examination, the student prepares a dissertation displaying technical mastery of the field and contributions to the advancement of knowledge, followed by a public presentation of the material to the technical community.
+Candidates in this program are required to complete a minimum of 10 courses throughout their enrollment.
+Eight of these courses must be completed in the first three semesters.
+Candidates are also required to be an assistant in instruction (teaching assistant) for a minimum of three semesters after passing the general examination.
 The Ph.D. program typically lasts five years and includes full financial support.
 In addition, all admitted Ph.D. students are automatically considered for the prestigious Wu and Upton Fellowships.

-Each candidate is expected to demonstrate competence in certain core subjects to the satisfaction of the department as a whole.
+Each candidate is expected to demonstrate competence in certain core subjects to the department's satisfaction as a whole.
 Students are expected to take 10 courses over the period of enrollment.
-Before standing for the general examination, students are expected to take eight courses for a grade and perform preliminary research during the first three semesters prior to standing for the general exam.
-Two of the courses must be in mathematics and four must be in the student’s primary area of research.
-Students must achieve a GPA of 3.0 or higher.
-A student may receive one C in a graduate course and remain in the Ph.D. program.
+Before standing for the general examination, students are expected to complete eight courses for a grade, one of which may be MAE 503 Directed Research.
+At least two of the courses must be in mathematics.
+Students must maintain a GPA of 3.0 or higher.
 Approved courses from other departments may be taken, and members of these departments may be invited to participate in the general examination.

-The Ph.D. in Mechanical and Aerospace Engineering is a certification that the graduating student is well versed in the fundamentals of his or her chosen field, is capable of performing creative, independent research, and has the ability to effectively communicate his or her ideas to a broad audience.
-The general examination procedure exercises the department's responsibility for determining a student's potential to satisfactorily complete a Ph.D. and simultaneously encourages the student to review and consolidate material from various courses and research activities.
-The general examination process consists of two components: i) the subject component, an oral examination in the student’s major disciplinary area of study, taken in January of the second year, ii) the research component, a 45 minute presentation followed by questions on a topic related to the student's planned Ph.D. program, taken in May of the second year.
+The Ph.D. in Mechanical and Aerospace Engineering is a certification that the graduating student is well versed in the fundamentals of the student's chosen field; is capable of performing creative, independent research; and has the ability to communicate ideas to a broad audience effectively.
+The general examination procedure exercises the department's responsibility for determining a student's potential to satisfactorily complete a Ph.D. and simultaneously encourages the student to review and consolidate the material from various courses and research activities.
+The general examination process consists of two components: the research component, consisting of a 30-minute presentation with an open question period, followed by the subject component, a 90-minute oral examination covering the broader subject area related to the student's research.
+The general exam is normally taken in January of the second year.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.